-- 1. We documented and tested controls over financial reporting and compliance specific to the Measure E Bond Fund which included inquires about budgetary controls, separation of duties, account coding, timekeeping, pay rates and procurement. - 2.
-We verified that bond proceeds were deposited in the District's name and invested in accordance with applicable legal requirements. - 3.
-We selected the one and only contract and verified its compliance with bid requirements, and that invoices were paid within the contract terms and with board approval. - 4.
-We tested payments made to the architectural service companies and reviewed the terms of contracts. - 5.
-We tested approximately 95% of the 2017-18 expenditures to ensure they were valid, allowable and accurate. - 6.
-We verified that the funds used to pay the salaries of district employees were allowable per Opinion 04-110 issued on November 9, 2004 by the State of California Attorney General. - 7.
-We verified that the District was in compliance with Assembly Bill 1908 and Ed Code Section 15278, where the District is required to establish a bond oversight committee for Proposition 39 bonds that includes one active member from each of the following sectors: a business organization, senior citizens' organization, bona fide taxpayer's association, and one parent/guardian of a child enrolled in the District and one parent/guardian of a child enrolled in the District who is also a member of a parent teacher association. - 8.
+- 5. We verified that the District was in compliance with Assembly Bill 1908 and Ed Code Section 15278, where the District is required to establish a bond oversight committee for Proposition 39 bonds that includes one active member from each of the following sectors: a business organization, senior citizens' organization, bona fide taxpayer's association, and one parent/guardian of a child enrolled in the District and one parent/guardian of a child enrolled in the District who is also a member of a parent teacher association. - 6.
 We verified the Citizens' Oversight Committee met pursuant to Education Code Section 15280.